carloscrono/insurance-policy-api/README.md

 ##### Click Send.

+## UPDATE - Application deployed to Heroku for Testing

+- Please use https://insurance-policy-api-v2-456a97cfd3c5.herokuapp.com for testing

 ## Middleware

 - Logging: Logs all incoming requests along with the method, URL, status code, and response time.